atefm/CSV-Pipeline/README.md

 ===================
 DESCRIPTION
 ===================
 This project allows data in CSV to be coneverted to various formats.
 Currently, only Json and Html is supported but the project can easily be extended to support more formats.
-A sample CSV data file is provided with customised validation rules for the particular case.
+A sample CSV data file is provided with customised validation rules for a particular (hotels) case.
+Ouput in HTML and JSON format is also provided.

 ===================
 REQUIREMENTS
 ===================
-python2.7
+python 2.7

 ===================